turmeric root and powder

 Turmeric for arthritis pain

 Turmeric, a yellow-colored spice found across the world, from American yellow mustard to spicy Indian curries, is one of nature’s most powerful anti-inflammatories.
-In fact, Dr. James Duke, a world-renowned ethnobotanist (a scientist that studies the relationship of people and plants) found that turmeric does a better job treating chronic inflammation than many current pharmaceuticals and it has very few side effects.
-Turmeric contains over 20 different compounds that fight inflammation with at least six acting as direct COX-2 inhibitors.
-Since the COX-2 enzyme causes inflammation leading to swelling and pain, turmeric can reduce these symptoms by blocking the COX-2 enzyme.
-Several studies have shown turmeric and curcumin (a component of turmeric) to be effective in treating pain from all forms of arthritis.
+In fact, Dr. James Duke, a world-renowned ethnobotanist (a scientist who studies the relationship between people and plants), found that turmeric is more effective at treating chronic inflammation than many current pharmaceuticals and has very few side effects.
+Turmeric contains over 20 different compounds that fight inflammation, with at least six acting as direct COX-2 inhibitors.
+Because COX-2 drives inflammation, leading to swelling and pain, turmeric can reduce these symptoms by inhibiting COX-2.
+Several studies have shown that turmeric and curcumin (a component of turmeric) are effective in treating pain associated with all forms of arthritis.
 Turmeric may also help to prevent Alzheimer’s disease and certain forms of cancer.
-Turmeric can also help with pain from fibromyalgia.
+Turmeric can also help with fibromyalgia-related pain.

-Turmeric is usually taken as a dietary supplement with a dose of 500mg twice per day.
-For those of you that are a bit more adventurous, try brewing turmeric tea – watch the video below to learn how.
-For more information of treating your arthritis, visit a board-certified Austin pain management doctor at Capitol Pain Institute.
+Turmeric is typically taken as a dietary supplement at 500mg twice daily.
+For those of you who are a bit more adventurous, try brewing turmeric tea – watch the video below to learn how.
+For more information on treating your arthritis, visit a board-certified Austin pain management doctor at Capitol Pain Institute.

 Recent Posts